April 1, 2017

 “I’m homeless,” I explained.
 “How am I going to prove I’m a Berkeley resident?
 Get a notarized note from the feral cats at my campsite in the Berkeley hills?”

 “That’s not our problem,” informed the clerk, sourly.

 So, after several weeks of running around in circles, and trying to figure out how to get my P.O.
 Box back, I remembered that I was still registered to vote at the address of my old Berkeley apartment.
 So I managed to dig up some recent campaign mail that had my name and address on the envelope.
 And, after several more days of jumping through bureaucratic hoops at the Post Office, I was finally able to get my box unlocked.

-“What?”
+“This is CRAZY!!”
 I said.
-“I went through all this last time and did everything you said.
-And now I gotta’ go through this all over again??”
+“I went through all this the last time I tried to pay my fee.
+And I did EVERYTHING you said.
+And now I gotta’ go through this all over AGAIN??”

 “I’m sorry, you’ll have to talk to the supervisor tomorrow,” said the clerk.

-“Everybody that works here is completely insane!”
-I shouted, as I stormed out of the building.
+“Everybody that works here is completely INSANE!!”
+I shouted.

 So the next morning, bright and early, I go charging back down to the Post Office for the express purpose of really letting the supervisor have it.
 With both barrels!
 The supervisor is the same person that put me through hell 6 months ago.
 And I’ve had enough of this shit.